The President Enjoyed Monmouth Beach

-A President of the United States of America did visit Monmouth Beach or what it was to become (the area was officially part of Ocean Twp. from 1849 to 1906).
-All three local daily newspapers of the age -– the Long Branch Daily Record, Red Bank Daily Register and Asbury Park Press -– have reports about the POTUS stay in Monmouth Beach.
+A former President of the United States of America did visit Monmouth Beach or what it was to become (the area was officially part of Ocean Twp. from 1849 to 1906).
+All three local daily newspapers of the age -– the Long Branch Daily Record, Red Bank Daily Register and Asbury Park Press -– have reports about the ex-POTUS stay in Monmouth Beach.

 Monmouth Beach Clubhouse Hotel — HISTORY and PHOTOS